LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * Library Carpentry also maintains a [Twitter handle](https://twitter.com/LibCarpentry) which you can follow and learn about what community members are doing.

+* Find out about the many ways you can [connect with The Carpentries](https://carpentries.org/connect/) community via social media, Slack, email lists, blog, community calendar, and newsletter.

 * For general information, inquiries or comments, please get in touch via [team@carpentries.org](mailto:team@carpentries.org).